 Reasons that Critics Charge that Airport Security Does Not Make Us Safer

-Currently, fewer than 70 of the nation’s airports have enhanced security features like full body scanners.
-Even airports with the scanners do not require each passenger to be scanned.
+Currently, fewer than 70 of the nation’s airports have enhanced security features like full-body scanners.
+Even airports with scanners do not require each passenger to be scanned.
 Some passengers can simply opt to go through the metal detectors instead.

 A terrorist running screaming through an airport with a bomb strapped to his chest is the type most likely to be caught by agents.
-A terrorist who is really determined can use improvised devices to wreak havoc on an airplane.
-A terrorist can literally steal knives from post-security airport restaurants and bring them onto the plane.
+However, one who is really determined can use improvised devices to wreak havoc on an airplane.
+Additionally, a terrorist can literally steal knives from post-security airport restaurants and bring them onto the plane.